beflagrant/kasey-test-harness/README.md

 $> bin/rails g devise User
 ```

+The file `config/initializers/kasey.rb` was updated to reflect Devise methods,
+since that's what we're using.

 At this point, we have a basic install, with minimal configuration.

 As this repo will take over from kasey/test/dummy, we import the controllers,